jonhue/tip-the-world-cup/README.md

-# Tip The World Cup
+# Tip the World Cup

 The 2018 World Cup is coming and with it comes the opportunity for a quick bet with friends & family.